gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <a id="v14-0"></a>
 ## Version 14.0

-### Tuesday, June 13, 2023
+### Wednesday, June 14, 2023

 We're thrilled to announce the release of GitLens 14, packed with exciting new features and enhancements designed to streamline your workflow.
 This epic update introduces a new Views layout and GitKraken Workspaces, and includes a host of new Commit Graph improvements.

 In GitLens 14, we've restructured our views to enhance focus and productivity, including the new GitLens Inspect side bar, the re-focused GitLens side bar, and the slimmed-down Source Control side bar.
 These new layouts are designed to group views by context, and make it easier to find the information you need at a glance.

-In addition, we're introducing GitKraken Workspaces, an innovative way to easily group and manage multiple repositories, whether you're working alone or in a team.
+In addition, we're introducing GitKraken Workspaces, an innovative way to easily group and manage multiple repositories.
 GitKraken Workspaces provide easy access to your multi-repository projects through your account, and include the ability to seamlessly convert to and from VSCode workspaces.

 We've also made several enhancements to the Commit Graph, including new settings, customizations, and content to further improve the experience of visually navigating your repositories.